phisn/algebraic-server-reconciliation/docs/main.typ

 Delta p^c_0 = {(p_0, (1,0)), (p_1, (0,0))}
 $

 The client applies this to display $(1,0), (5,5)$ immediately.
-Due to the 100 ms round trip time, the server won't process this input for 50 ms, and the acknowledgment won't return for another 50 ms. During this time, the client continues predicting, accumulating deltas in its memorized buffer.
+Due to the 100 ms round trip time, the server will not process this input for 50 ms, and the acknowledgment will not return for another 50 ms. During this time, the client continues predicting, accumulating deltas in its memorized buffer.

 When the server's delta finally arrives, it might show: